durgeshsinghh/YouTube-Chatbot-using-LangChain-/README.md

-# 🎥 YouTube Chatbot using LangChain (RAG Architecture)
+# 🎥 YouTube Chatbot using LangChain (RAG Architecture)  You can try :- https://youtube-chatbot-using-langchain-etj9.onrender.com/

 🚀 **This project is built using a Retrieval-Augmented Generation (RAG) architecture**, where YouTube video transcripts are processed, embedded, and used to answer user queries intelligently using LLMs.